 On-premise DAM is often the better choice when:

-- your assets already live inside your infrastructure,
+- Your assets already live inside your infrastructure,

-- you frequently work with large, high-resolution or layered files,
+- You frequently work with large, high-resolution or layered files,

-- confidentiality rules prevent external storage,
+- Confidentiality rules prevent external storage,

-- you want predictable long-term budgeting,
+- You want predictable long-term budgeting,

-- you require reliable LAN-speed performance,
+- You require reliable LAN-speed performance,

-- your team prefers a system that complements the storage you already have.
+- Your team prefers a system that complements the storage you already have.

 These considerations often drive teams toward on-prem solutions — especially when confidentiality and control are non-negotiable.